gchure/phd/docs/src/chapter_03/section_08_discussion.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A hypothesis that arises from our formulation of $\Delta F$ is that a simple summation of the energetic contribution of each mutation should be sufficient to predict the double mutants (so long as they are in separate domains).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A hypothesis that arises from our formulation of $\Delta F$ is that a simple summation of the energetic contribution of each mutation should be sufficient to predict the double mutants (as long as they are in separate domains).
 We find that such a calculation permits precise and accurate predictions of the double mutant phenotypes, indicating that there are no epistatic interactions between the mutations examined in